Things to see and do

 Learn more about the people and their lives with the hands-on displays at Kenwood.
 Choose your own route around the house as you delve into its fascinating past.

-Our explorer backpacks are perfect for families with under fives - pick up to five discovery tools to take with you as you explore Kenwood together.
-Or for families with children between 5-11 years old, Mac's Kenwood trail is the perfect guide to discover Kenwood stories in the house and estate.
+For families with children between 5-11 years old, Mac's Kenwood trail is the perfect guide to discover Kenwood stories in the house and estate.

 Look out for Mac and his paw prints to help you spot family activities during your visit.